Skip to main content

 • Adaptation to skin sensitivity and recovery profile

-• Combination logic between preparation, active treatment, and maintenance
+• Combination logic between preparation, corrective phases, and maintenance

 Expected Direction of Improvement